Tracking Trackers: Product upgrades and strategic moves from top U.S. solar manufacturers

 “By integrating rivet-mounted modules into our Genius Tracker system, we are providing customers with greater flexibility in how they build and maintain solar projects,” said Vaibhav Joshi, Managing Director, Oceania and SEA at GameChange Solar.
 “This innovation allows for streamlined installation and long-term reliability, making solar deployment even more efficient.”

 Most PV projects use bolted connections between the racking system and modules.
 With rivets, GameChange is providing a non-torqued connection to pre-punched module mounting holes.
 This could reduce installation time and eliminate the need for torque checks over the lifespan of the project.
+Per testing at Intertek and GameChange Solar’s Research and Design Facility, the two-piece rivet was found to be compliant with the applicable sections of the UL 2703 standard.

 ARRAY Technologies now ready for fixed-tilt and 2000-Volt solar projects